Slouths/Slouths/README.md

 <div align="center">

 -------
-Im currently a student at the Florida International University pursuing a bachelors in computer science.
-I started off with a degree in marketing and then realized thats not what i wanted to do and found my passion again with computers which sparked my interest in the career path.
-Connect with me on linkedIn with the button above!</div>
+Hi!
+I'm Nicholas Nunez, a Computer Science student at FIU with a passion for **DevOps, software engineering, and cloud infrastructure**.
+I'm seeking a **DevOps or software engineering role** to build scalable, impactful systems.
+Connect with me on LinkedIn using the button above!</div>

 <br/>